"While building a bot, picking the right medium to convey your company’s voice is the first decision you’ll take."

 We use different vocabulary when we speak to each other vs when we write to each other.
 Similarly, the copy for Voicebots will differ from Text-based bots.
 Sentences in Voicebots can also be longer because listening is easier and faster than reading.

 Most of the verbal tone in a chatbot is conveyed by the choice of words.
-In a voice bot, a good chunk of the tone is added by modulation.
+In a voice chatbot, a good chunk of the tone is added by modulation.
 As a bot builder, you need to keep prototyping with the platform you’re building, experimenting by adding commas and periods, to find the right tone for your sentence.

 Finally, Which Bot Should You Pick: Voice or Text?